MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Permanently hide the Azure Information Protection bar

 This configuration uses an advanced setting that you must configure in the Azure portal.
-It requires a minimum preview client version of **1.9.21.0**.
+This setting also requires a preview version of the Azure Information Protection client that has a minimum version of **1.9.58.0 **.

-When you configure this setting and publish the policy for users, and a user chooses to not show the Azure Information Protection bar, the bar remains hidden.
+When you configure this setting and publish the policy for users, and a user chooses to not show the Azure Information Protection bar in their Office applications, the bar remains hidden.
 This happens when the user clears the  **Show Bar** option from the **Home** tab, **Protection** group, **Protect** button.
 This setting has no effect if the user closes the bar by using the **Close this bar** icon.

-Even though the Azure Information Protection bar is not displayed, users still sees any label recommendations that you have configured.
+Even though the Azure Information Protection bar remains hidden, users can still select a label from the temporarily displayed bar if you have configured recommended classification, or when a document or email must have a label.
+The setting also has no effect on labels that you or others configure, such as manual or automatic classification, or setting a default label.

 To configure this advanced setting, enter the following strings: